 Aguero, Neymar and Pogba..footballers who took their COD skills to the next level

-E-sports became widely popular amongst football players, who went from being gamers to investors in the field,
+With the award-winning series about to give us its latest take on WWII on November 5th, Goal.com takes a look at some of the interesting crossovers between the game and the world of football.

-Many footballers take on e-sports and COD specially to spend their spare time and unleash their built-up stress and tension.
+Esports became widely popular amongst football players, who went from being gamers to investors in the gaming field.

-Emiliano Martinez, Copa America recent champion with Argentina revealed that he opted for a PS time before the decisive match.
-That’s how vital esports became in footballers’ lives: “Before the final with Brazil I played call of duty, the truth is that every night I play the PlayStation.
-Two hours”
+Many of them take up gaming and Call of Duty specifically to spend their spare time and unleash their built-up stress and tension.

 Editors' Picks